Mexican-style chili (with 5 chilies)

 To make the beans:

 Drain the water that the beans have been soaking in.
-Add 5 cups water and the rest of the ingredients and bring to a boil.
-Watch out the beans will foam and spill over.
-Remove the scum and simmer gently till the beans are cooked through but still have a tender bite, between 15-20 minutes depending on the bean you use and the age of the beans.
+Add 5 cups of water and the remaining ingredients, then bring to a boil.
+Watch out, the beans will foam and spill over.
+Remove the scum and simmer gently until the beans are cooked through but still have a tender bite, for 15-20 minutes, depending on the bean and its age.
 Turn off the heat and remove the cilantro stems.
 Set aside.

-Heat the oil in a pot and add the onions And garlic.
-Sauté on medium heat till the onions start taking on a golden color.
+Heat the oil in a pot and add the onions and garlic.
+Sauté on medium heat until the onions start to take on a golden colour.

 Add the meat and break the mince apart with a spatula to separate the crumble.
-Cook stirring often to mix the sauce and break the meat crumbles.
-Cook till the meat has cooked and is beginning to fry in the oils Rae are released once again, about 30 minutes.
+Cook, stirring often to mix the sauce and break the meat crumbles.
+Cook till the meat is cooked and the oil is released again, about 30 minutes.

-To serve, heat the chili till piping hot and serve in bowls with your choice of accompaniments, or all of them as I do.
+To serve, heat the chilli until piping hot, then serve in bowls with your choice of accompaniments, or all of them as I do. with your choice of accompaniments, or all of them as I do.